EngineHub/SquirrelID/README.md

 SquirrelID
 ==========

-SquirrelID is a Java library for Minecraft that:
+SquirrelID is a Java library for working with Mojang profiles.

-* Allows the resolution of UUIDs from names in bulk.
+* The resolution of UUIDs from player names in bulk.
-* Provides "last known" UUID -> name cache implementations.
+* "Last seen" UUID -> name cache implementations.
+  * Available as SQLite-backed or in-memory.
+* Thread-safe implementations.
+* Optional parallel fetching of UUIDs from player names.

 Usage
 -----